24 Hour Emergency Line: (01295) 670501

 Lameness Investigation

-Our equine vets are highly experienced and knowledgeable in the field of lameness investigation, and our independent equine vet clinic is well-equipped with excellent diagnostic and surgical facilities.
+Our equine vets are highly experienced and knowledgeable in the field of lameness investigation, and are well-equipped with excellent ambulatory diagnostic and surgical equipment.
+We can diagnose and treat many lameness issues in leisure horses, veteran horses, and competition or performance horses and ponies.

 Lameness Exams for Horses